 Do Not Do This Cool Thing: As long as you don't look too closely, the mob life looks very attractive when you can live it like Michael and Fredo and the rest.
-Even all the killings, fights, wife abuse, prostitution, drugs, animal cruelty, and double parking seem so appealing.
+Even all the shady stuff - killings, fights, wife abuse, prostitution, drugs, animal cruelty, and double parking - seem so appealing.

 Don't You Dare Pity Me!: Politely implied by Vito when he refuses to accept the basket of food that a heartbroken Abbandando gives to Vito as severance and genuine gift in Part II, after Don Fanucci's nephew gets Vito's job.
 Vito is like family, but the handout does not sit well with his pride or his self-governing nature.
 Subsequently Vito finds his own ways to provide for his family and petty crime ensues.